SpenceKonde/AVR-Guidance/Troubleshooting/Code/CompileErrors/Readme.md

 ### Multiple definition of ...
 This is usually a simple one: you're attempting to define the same variable or function twice.
 The compiler will tell you where the two declarations are.

+If it's in a file called `iosomething.h`, you've picked a register name.
+Name it something different.
+Also, don't use `PC` or `SP` - those are the Program Counter and Stack Pointer, respectively, which should not be modified directly.
+Variables in general should not be named something that could be a register name.